-Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that is too little.
-One of those days we used for the stretch between the Canso Causeway and the beginning of the Cabot Trail near Cheticamp.
-The reason we took so much time just this time around is that we went in search of the Scots who left the island from the middle of the 18.
-Century settled.
-And there are some along this route.
+Instead of just two days as before, this time we took three and a half days for Cape Breton Island - and actually that's still too little.
+We used one of these days for the route between the Canso Causeway and the beginning of the Cabot Trail not far from Cheticamp.
+The reason why we took so much time for this route this time is that we went in search of traces of the Scots who settled the island from the middle of the 18th century.
+And there are quite a few along this route.

 Scottish heritage on the Ceilidh Trail in Cape Breton Island

 Not only place names like Inverness indicate that Scottish settlers once settled along this coast.
 They came after the French claim their claim to power over the region of Acadia in the middle of the 18.
 Century lost to the British had.
-If you look a little deeper and take your time, you will discover many clues that show that the Scottish culture is very lively in these latitudes.
-By that I mean not only the sign on the traffic island in Port Hastings, where visitors are greeted with "Ciad Mille Failte", the Gaelic welcome greeting "A thousand times Welcome".
+If you look a little deeper and take your time, you will find many clues that show that Scottish culture is very lively in these latitudes.
+I don't just mean the sign on the traffic island in Port Hastings, on which the visitors are greeted with "Ciad Mille Failte", the Gaelic welcome greeting "A thousand times welcome".

 The Celtic Music Interpretive Center in Judique (Ceilidh Trail)